 - All ingredients should be at room temperature.

-- The water bath is important, don’t leave it off.
+- The water bath is important so don’t skip it.

 - Make sure your aluminum foil is wrapped securely around the bottom of the springform and up the sides to prevent leaking.

-- Do NOT peek at the cheesecake while it is baking or resting.
-It makes it cranky.
+- Do NOT peek at the cheesecake while it is baking or resting because it makes it cranky.

 - Let the cake come to room temperature before chilling.